SpelmanMorehouse-472-2017/spelman-472-2017-1/README.md

 College Major Advisor

-Based on user interests, hobbies and average income based on major, Major Advisor will suggest majors that closely align with the user's interests.
+Based on user interests, hobbies and average income based on major, Major Advisor will suggest majors that closely align with the user's needs.